CV

 PEER-REVIEWED ARTICLES

 Textor, Lauren, Joseph Friedman, Phillipe Bourgois, Shoshana Aronowitz, Caty Simon, Marie Jauffret-Roustide, Sarah Namirembe, Sarah Brothers, Ryan McNeil, Helena Hansen.
 “Rurality Revisited: Problematizing Urban-Rural Designations in Public Health Surveillance of the Overdose Crisis and Crafting an Agenda for Future Monitoring.”
 International Journal of Drug Policy.
-In Press.
+118: 104072.

 Brothers, Sarah, Adam Palayew, Caty Simon, Abby Coulter, Knina Strichartz, Nick Voyles, Louise Vincent.
 2023.
 “Patient Experiences of Methadone Treatment Changes During the First Wave of COVID-19: A National Community Driven Survey.”
 Harm Reduction Journal.
 20:31.